1. Home

 Best Automatic Cars 2025

-Automatic gearboxes have become far more common and popular in recent years.
-From small cars all the way up the most luxurious large SUV now routinely use an automatic transmission.
-So, if you’re after an auto, you’re in the right place with our guide to the best automatic cars.
+Automatic gearboxes are popular in everything from small cars all the way up the most luxurious large SUV.
+If you’re after an auto, you’re in the right place with our guide to the best automatic cars.

-Automatic gearboxes make life easier around town by taking the strain out of changing gear in slow-moving traffic.
-They also add that touch of luxury as any car always feels a little more opulent when you slide that lever into Drive.
+Automatic gearboxes take the strain out of changing gear and add that touch of luxury as any car always feels a little more opulent when you slide the lever into Drive.

-It’s a testament to how good modern automatic gearboxes are now that everything from executive saloons through to fast-paced sports cars are offered with an auto transmission.
-They also integrate seamlessly with safety systems and fuel saving options like adaptive cruise control to get the best from every journey.
+An automatic transmission also integrates seamlessly with safety systems and fuel saving options like adaptive cruise control to get the best from every journey.

-You’ll also find an automatic gearbox is the choice for most hybrid cars and electric cars use an automatic transmission due to the way they are powered.
+Most hybrid and electric cars use an automatic transmission due to the way they are powered.
 You can also pick from a traditional auto, a CVT with continuously variable gears, or one of the rapid-shifting dual-clutch gearboxes favoured by some manufacturers.

 If you're ready to buy, we've got over 15,000 used automatic cars for sale, while if you want more choice, we have over 70,000 used cars for sale for you to choose from.
 If you're looking to save money, check out our guide to the best car deals.